 A message from the Rector:

 GOOD NEWS!!
-We are now able to open All Saints for a morning service on Sundays from 19th July.
-Church is already open for individual prayer from 3.00 – 5.00pm on Wednesdays and Sundays.
+We are now able to open All Saints for a morning service on Sundays.
+Church can also be opened for individual personal prayer by contacting one of the Church Wardens.
+Swainby Church and Crathorne Church are both open for individual prayer.
 The Church of men, women and children has stayed very much alive during this pandemic, and the reopening is very much welcomed.
 In all our parishes of the Benefice of Whorlton, the clergy and ministers will keep praying on behalf of all people who live in Hutton Rudby and other villages of the Whorlton Benefice.
 Daily Eucharist will be celebrated by one of our priests, all of you are welcome to join the service on-line in a special YouTube Channel called Whorlton Church. (here) However, it is important that each one of us find time for prayer.
 St Teresa of Avila, the great Spanish mystic used to say: Nada de turbe (let nothing trouble you).
 God will suffice.
 So with this faith in our compassionate God, let us pray for one another.
 Let us also be obedient to civil and ecclesial authorities.
 Stay calm and trust in God’s providence as nothing will happen to us without His knowledge and will.
 God bless all of you.
 Robert.